Libuu47/Sand-Art-Maker/README.md

 # Sand-Art-Maker
-A small machine that can generate random patterns in sand with a marble.
+A small machine that can generate patterns in sand with a marble.